Positivity bounds on vector boson scattering at the LHC

 Interestingly, including dimension-6 operators does not change our conclusion.
 If one follows the same approach and considers dimension-6 contributions, it turns out that nontrivial constraints on them can be obtained only at the $(f^{(6)}/\Lambda^2)^2$ level, i.e.~from diagrams involving two insertions of operators.
 They always take the following form:

 i.e.~the sum of a set of complete square terms need to be negative.
 We have checked this for all relevant dimension-6 operators in the Warsaw basis \cite{Grzadkowski:2010es}.
 Explicit results are given in the Appendix.
 Of course, these conditions cannot be satisfied with dimension-6 operators alone.
 Instead, it tells us that at $\mathcal{O}(\Lambda^{-4})$ the dimension-8 contribution has to come in, with a positive value large enough to flip the sign of the dimension-6 contribution.
 Therefore, the presence of dimension-6 contributions will only make the dimension-8 positivity constraints stronger.
+Our conclusion thus holds regardless of the presence of dimension-6 operators.

 It is worth mentioning that these constraints are different from bounds derived from partial-wave unitarity \cite{Corbett:2014ora,Corbett:2017qgl}, in that they require unitarity of the UV theory, not the low energy effective theory, and additionally require other fundamental principles such as analyticity of the amplitude.
 In VBS, partial-wave unitarity leads to bounds on the sizes of $f^{(6)}/\Lambda^2$ or $f^{(8)}/\Lambda^4$, while the positivity bounds are on the dimensionless coefficients, and lead to constraints on possible directions of SM deviations.
 These constraints are always complementary to the unitarity bounds and experimental limits.